 Adobe Acrobat PDF

 Individuals that consume different baskets of goods are differentially affected by relative price changes caused by international trade.
-We develop a methodology to measure the unequal gains from trade across consumers within countries that is applicable across countries and time.
-The approach uses data on aggregate expenditures across goods with different income elasticities and parameters estimated from a non-homothetic gravity equation.
-We find considerable variation in the pro-poor bias of trade depending on the income elasticity of each country's exports.
-Nonhomotheticities across sectors imply that the gains from trade typically favor the poor, who concentrate spending in more traded sectors.
+We develop a methodology to measure the unequal gains from trade across consumers within countries.
+The approach requires data on aggregate expenditures and parameters estimated from a non-homothetic gravity equation.
+We find that trade typically favors the poor, who concentrate spending in more traded sectors.

 Fajgelbaum, Pablo, and Amit Khandelwal.
 "Measuring the Unequal Gains from Trade."
 Columbia Business School, August 2015.